Soulton Hall: Preservation and Relocation of London Artifacts: Safeguarding of the St. Erkenwald Relics and St Paul's Altar

+In 2025, an ecumenical service was held at Soulton Hall on the feast day of Saint Erkenwald, concluding a three-year cycle of liturgical observances that included a Roman Catholic Mass in 2024 and an Anglican Eucharist in 2023.

+The current administration of the estate operates under a policy of "responsible accommodation," providing a space for various Christian traditions to engage with the site’s Reformation-era history.
+Regarding the building's fabric, the owners have documented damage to the Prayer Room’s tabernacle screen, caused by contractors repairing a water leak, dating to the early 2000s.
+A formal conservation plan is currently in place to restore the screen to its original specification.

 Literary connections and inspiration

 Soulton Hall is closely associated with William Shakespeare's play As You Like It.
 This connection is a subject of scholarly interest, with evidence suggesting the play's character "Old Sir Rowland" may have been inspired by Sir Rowland Hill.
 This is supported by evidence such as: